MethodOrMadness/GC-Mod-Guide/_pages/en_US/index.md

   caption:
 excerpt: "A complete guide to Gamecube Hardware and Software modding"
 ---
 Welcome to the Gamecube modding guide!
-This website has the goal of enablilng homebrew on your cube and many more things such as aesthetic mods and video output!
+This website has the goal of enabling homebrew on your cube and many more things such as aesthetic mods and video output!

 Make sure to check out [intro to homebrew page](/introToHomebrew), [the different gamecube models](/models), and [the FAQ](/faq).